-I brought my first monstera home many years ago completely enthralled with their massive, heart shaped leaves.
-I was so excited to add this ‘easy care’ tropical houseplant to my collection of mostly succulents and cacti, the first step towards expanding my plant parent knowledge and understanding the needs of an entirely different type of plant.
+Bringing home my first monstera many years ago was thrilling!
+I was transfixed by the massive, heart shaped leaves and thrilled to add this ‘easy care’ tropical houseplant to my collection of at the time, mostly succulents and cacti.
+This was the first step in expanding my houseplant parent knowledge and wow did I have a lot to learn!

-I had it nearly a year before I noticed the first leaf unfurl.
+This first monstera hung out in my home for nearly a year before I noticed the first leaf unfurl.
 There’s still nothing quite like the thrill of a new monstera leaf!
-Many of you have probably seen our time lapse videos as they unravel with such elegant drama, and then witness how the baby leaf expands and darkens to an emerald hue.
+Many of you have probably seen our time lapse videos capturing the magic of the unraveling new leaf.
+Such an elegant dance and to witness the movement, growth, unfurling motion and then the gradual darkening to an emerald heart shaped leaf.

-Monstera grow best in a brightly lit and fairly humid environment.
-I find that the leaves grow fenestrations (or splits) more readily when they get proper, very bright, but mostly indirect light.
+Monstera are native to the subtropical and tropical areas of the world, so it makes perfect sense that they thrive best in the most brightly lit and humid environment you can provide them in your home.
+I find that the leaves grow fenestrations (holes or splits) more readily when they get proper, very bright, but mostly indirect light.

 I want to encourage those of you who have a young monstera with little to no fenestration not to be discouraged.
 You aren’t doing anything wrong!
 It takes years for them to mature enough to need those little windows!
 I encourage healthy growth with our Plant Care Tonics and brightly lit conditions.
 A few hours of direct sunlight (preferably not hot summer sun) will aid in the growth of bigger leaves with more (eventual) fenestrations.